Coconut oil is a very versatile ingredient to have in your kitchen.

-Unlike other saturated fats which consist of fatty acids called long triglycerides, coconut oil is packed with MCT’s -Medium Chain Triglycerides- fatty acids which are easily absorbed by the body.
+Unlike other saturated fats which consist of fatty acids called long triglycerides, coconut oil is rich in Medium Chain Triglycerides.

-Instead of being stored in the gall bladder, MCT’s are metabolized in the liver and used as an immediate energy source.
+Instead of being stored in the gall bladder, part of the MCT’s metabolize in the liver.
+They work as an immediate energy source.

-The rest of the MCT’s converts into ketones which are literally brain food and also fuel for our heart and muscles.
+The rest of the MCT’s convert into ketones which are literally brain food.
+And they are also fuel for our heart and muscles.

-The abundance of antiviral, antimicrobial, antifungal and antiparasitic properties in MCT’s destroy viruses, bacteria and fungus in our body and help detoxify it.
+The antiviral, antibacterial, antifungal and antiparasitic properties in MCT’s destroy viruses, bacteria and fungi in our body.
+Plus they help the body detoxify.

-Coconut oil also helps absorb fat-soluble vitamins, minerals and anti-oxidants such as vitamins A, D, E and K.
+Coconut oil also helps absorb fat-soluble vitamins A, D, E and K, minerals and anti-oxidants.

-To understand what makes a fat healthy or not, we need to know not only what the nutritious value is, but how an oil is produced and how sensitive it is to oxidation.
+To understand what makes a fat healthy or not, it’s important to know how it’s produced and how sensitive it is to oxidation.

-Oxidation is a chemical reaction resulting from heat, light and oxygen that changes the chemical properties of an oil.
-This results in harmful free radicals that can cause serious damage to our body.
+Oil oxidation is a chemical reaction between heat, light and oxygen that changes the chemical properties of an oil.
+This can result in harmful free radicals which can not only accelerate aging, but also cause serious damage to our body.

 Oxidation can actually turn an otherwise healthy fat into an unhealthy one.

-Every oil oxidizes at some point, the key its use oils that are heat-stable so they don’t oxidize easily.
+Every oil oxidizes at some point, the key is to use oils that are heat-stable.

-– Fats high in monounsaturated fats are less heat-stable, but some of them are still suitable for brief, low-temperature cooking.
+Fats high in monounsaturated fats are not very heat-stable.
+Some of them like extra virgin olive oil are suitable for brief, low-temperature cooking.

-– Fats high in polyunsaturated fats are the least heat-stable and should not be used to cook with.
+Fats high in polyunsaturated fats are not heat-stable and should not be used to cook with.

-More about the different types of fat and oxidation in this article about how to choose a healthy cooking oil.
+I explain more about fat and oxidation in this article about healthy cooking oils.

 For further reading: